 Cost-of-living adjustments are made based on measurements of inflation.
 When inflationary pressures are present, Social Security benefits adjustments get made in subsequent years.
 If there are no measurable changes, no COLA is applied.

-Because COLA depends on inflation, an increase does not necessarily occur every year.
-In fact, the Social Security benefits did increase for 2016.
+Because COLA depends on inflation, an increase does not occur every year.
+However, Social Security benefits will be increasing in 2023.

-However, beginning with the December 2019 benefit, payable in January 2020, and continuing until the next COLA in October 2020, a COLA increase of 1.6 percent will be reflected in the SSI payments made to Social Security benefit recipients.
+Beginning with the December 31st, 2021 benefit, payable in January 2023, and continuing until the next COLA in October 2023, a COLA increase of 8.7 percent will be reflected in the SSI payments made to Social Security benefit recipients.

 How COLA is Calculated

-Cost-of-Living-Adjustments are based upon the Consumer Price Index (CPI), which is the official measurement of inflation used by the U.S government.
-The Consumer Price Index measures the changes in prices of over 80,000 services and goods.
+Cost-of-Living-Adjustments uses the Consumer Price Index (CPI), the official measurement of inflation used by the U.S government.
+The Consumer Price Index measures the prices of over 80,000 services and goods.

 Cost-of-living adjustments are made based on the CPI as specified by the Social Security Act.
-Specifically, Social Security adjustments are made using the CPI's Urban Wage Earners and Clerical Workers (CPI-W) measurement.
+Specifically, Social Security adjustments use the CPI's Urban Wage Earners and Clerical Workers (CPI-W) measurement.
 The Bureau of Labor Statistics calculates CPI-W's monthly.

 Issues with COLA Calculation Method

 There are several concerns with how the Social Security Administration (SSA) estimates the average cost of living adjustments.
-First, the index the SSA uses only accounts for 32 percent of the total population’s spending habits even though a newer index exists that evaluates 87 percent of people's purchasing habits.
-Further, this “32 percent” represents a younger “wage earner” demographic rather than seniors or the elderly who are receiving the social security benefits.
+First, the index the SSA uses only accounts for 32 percent of the total population's spending habits, even though a newer index can evaluate 87 percent of people's purchasing habits.
+In addition, the 32 percent represents a younger "wage earner" demographic, which is different than seniors or the elderly who receive social security benefits.

-Second, the CPI measurement used for determining Social Security benefits adjustments does not take into account shifts in spending habits of consumers when prices change.
+Second, the CPI measurement used for determining Social Security benefits adjustments does not consider shifts in consumers' spending habits when prices change.
 As an example, increases in the price of gasoline may transition consumers to use mass transit more regularly.
 The CPI does not reflect that spending shift.
-As a result, inflation's impact might not be as meaningful, and benefit adjustments might not be required.
+As a result, inflation's impact might not be as meaningful, and it might not be needed to alter benefits.

-Third, there are those who say the current method does not account for costs, such as out-of-pocket health care costs, that affect seniors the most.
-They feel price indexes should be changed to more accurately measure senior spending.
+Third, some say the current method does not account for costs, such as out-of-pocket health care costs, that affect seniors the most.
+Therefore, they feel price indexes should be changed to more accurately measure senior spending.

-To date, Congress has not instructed the Social Security Administration to derive a more accurate CPI.
-In the future, it is possible for Congress to base COLAs on different measurement methods.
+Congress has not instructed the Social Security Administration to derive a more accurate CPI to date.
+However, Congress can base COLAs on different measurement methods in the future.
 Since the Social Security Act may be nearing the point of needing a revamp, changing the way to calculate COLA is possible and could be part of any reform package.